 Midwest Antique and Classic Motorcycle Club

 Chicago and the surrounding areas have many scenic routes for motorcycle enthusiasts.
 However, these Illinois roadways can also be dangerous for motorcycle riders.
 As discussed in this article, many Illinois motorcycle collisions tend to be more serious because the motorcyclist is not as protected as a driver of a car is.
 Motorcycle drivers and riders are totally exposed to other vehicles.
 Motorcycles do not offer the same safety features as cars, such as seat belts and airbags.
-Frequently the Kryder Law Group sees the horrific outcome of Chicago motorcycle collisions.
+Frequently The Kryder Law Group, LLC sees the horrific outcome of Chicago motorcycle collisions.
 It is not uncommon for motorcycle riders to sustain permanent injury.
 Even more unfortunate is the fatality rate associated with serious Illinois motorcycle collisions.

 The value of your claim is greatly influenced by the insurance covering the person responsible for your accident.
 Having appropriate insurance can mean the difference between fair compensation for injuries sustained in a motorcycle accident and being left with bills.
 For example, let’s assume you are severely injured in a motorcycle accident and have $100,000 in medical bills.
 If the person who hit you only has $50,000 in liability coverage, then the chances of recovering fair compensation for your injuries is much more difficult.
 The available coverage in this case would not enough to pay the medical bills.